CSCI-GA-2820-FA23-001/orders/README.md

 The orders group for the NYU DevOps and Agile Methodologies class!
 This code aims to allow any customer to set up their order.
 This will include all the necessary functions for a customer to be able to manage their order, including:

-* They will be able to pick and choose any items that they would like to add to their shopping cart.
+* After the customer clicks place order button, it would call our API to create an order and add all the items in the order.
-* They will be able to check their order to see all of the items that they are currently planning on buying.
+* They will be able to check their order to see all of the items that are currently in the order.
 * They will be able to update items within their order if they want to purchase more or less of that certain item.
 * They will be able to delete items they no longer want from their order.
 * They will be able to view past purchases and see what they have previously bought.

-## Build:
+## Build

 Information on how to build and test the code yourself, if you choose to do so:

 1. Obtaining the code for this repository:
     * Clone the code for the repository onto your local machine, using the git CLI, GitHub Desktop, or any method of choice.
     * Navigate into the project directory `./orders`